Sean Patrick Maloney

-Before being elected to Congress, Maloney worked as a software company executive and as an attorney.
-He was elected to the U.S. House in 2012, defeating Republican Party incumbent Nan Hayworth.
-He campaigned as a moderate and is a member of the centrist New Democrat Coalition.
-He is the first openly gay person elected to Congress from New York.
+Maloney campaigned as a moderate and was a member of the centrist New Democratic Coalition while serving in Congress.
+He is the first openly gay person elected to Congress from New York State.
 He served as chair of the Democratic Congressional Campaign Committee from 2021 to 2023.
-In the 2022 election, he lost reelection in New York's 17th congressional district to Republican Mike Lawler.
+In 2022, he lost re-election in New York's 17th congressional district to Republican Mike Lawler.

 Early life

 Maloney was born on July 30, 1966, in Sherbrooke, Quebec, Canada, to American parents.
 His father's job as a lumberjack had temporarily brought them to Canada.
 Maloney grew up in Hanover, New Hampshire.
 He was raised with his six siblings in what he describes as a "small Irish Catholic family".
 Maloney graduated from Hanover High School in 1984.

 After attending Georgetown University for two years, Maloney transferred to the University of Virginia, graduating with a Bachelor of Arts in international relations in 1988.
 He then spent a year volunteering with Jesuit priests in the slums of Chimbote, Peru, after which he returned to the U.S. and attended the University of Virginia School of Law, graduating with a Juris Doctor in 1992.